 |

 Historic Sites of Manitoba: John Wesley Dafoe Plaque (1355 Mountain Avenue, Winnipeg)John Dafoe, one of Canada’s leading journalists, was born in Upper Canada.
 In 1901, after working on various newspapers, he came to Winnipeg as editor-in-chief of the Manitoba Free Press.
 In this position he influence Canadian opinion and played a major role in the public life of Canada until his death.
 Although he had been a staunch Liberal and supporter of Laurier, he was instrumental in the formation of the Union government in 1917.
 Dafoe championed an active Canadian role in international affairs and between 1937 and 1939 served on the Rowell-Sirois Commission on Dominion-Provincial relations.
 He died in Winnipeg.
-This plaque commemorating J. W. Dafoe, situated in the foyer of the offices of the Winnipeg Free Press, was erected in 1976 by the Historic Sites and Monuments Board of Canada.
+A plaque commemorating J. W. Dafoe, situated in the foyer of the offices of the Winnipeg Free Press, was unveiled by the Historic Sites and Monuments Board of Canada at the Free Press building on Carlton on 18 June 1976, in a ceremony attended by son Edwin Elcome “Ted” Dafoe.
+It was transferred to this location when the Free Press moved here in 1991.

 See also: